neerajsingh0101/laptop/README.md

 * Command `dotfilesd` will get you to the directory of dotfiles.

+# Private Configuration

+The `zshrc` file loads `~/.dotfiles.local` if it exists.
+Use this file for private information like environment variables that shouldn't be committed to the repo.

 # Overrides for Neeraj

 Have a `wezterm_local.lua` file next to `.wezterm.lua` with the following content.